zarzycki/betacast/README.md

 This can be done with `${BETACAST}/remapping/gen_analysis_to_model_wgt_file.ncl`.
 This script requires **four** inputs that are directly modified in the script body.

-- `dstGridName` a shortname describing the model grid for naming purposes.
+- `dstGridName` a shortname describing the model grid (for naming purposes only).
 - `dstGridFile` a full path to a file defining the destination model grid.
-- `anlgrid` is the type of analysis and corresponding grid resolution (three are supported).
+- `anlgrid` is the type of analysis and corresponding grid resolution (*three* are supported, see below).
-- `wgtFileDir` is the directory where the weight file should be saved after being generated.
+- `wgtFileDir` is the directory where the weight file should be saved after being generated (this will dictate the path + file used in `gfs2seWeights` in the next section.

 `dstGridFile` can be one of *three* formats.
 It can be a **SCRIP grid file** (contains variables like grid_corner_lat), an **ESMF grid file** (contains variables like nodeCoords), or an **SE/HOMME model output file** (contains dimension ncol).
 The script will automatically attempt to determine the type of file and create remapping weights accordingly.

-Historically there have been two analysis grid sizes associated with publicly disseminated GFS/CFS/CFSR analyses, 0.5deg (CFSR and GFS pre-2017) and 0.25deg (GFS post-2017).
+Historically there have been two analysis grid sizes associated with publicly disseminated GFS/CFS/CFSR analyses, 0.5deg (CFSR and GFS pre-2017) and 0.25deg (GFS 2017-).
 ERA5 data from CDS is on a 0.25deg grid.
 The SCRIP files for these grids are located in `${BETACAST}/remapping/anl_scrip/`.

 🔴 **IMPORTANT NOTE**: The CAM weight file needs to be the model grid read during initialization.
 This is particularly important to note for grids like FV (which has staggered winds) and SE/HOMME (which has dual grids for the dynamics and physics).
 In the case of SE/HOMME runs, the destination grid is defined by the *physics* grid.